DimitrisSar/Controllino/README.md

 <b>P2P</b>: Helium is using an <a href="https://github.com/helium/erlang-libp2p/">extended version</a> of the libP2P system which part of <a href="https://docs.ipfs.io/concepts/libp2p/">IPFS</a>.
 It is used as a network layer by the peers to communicate with each other directly as equal participants.

 <b>Peer Book</b>: Think of it as a DNS server.
-It is stored locally on your miner in a <a href="http://rocksdb.org/"> RocksDB</a> and holds the combination of the peerid and ipv4 address with tcp port of the hotspots.
+It is stored locally on your miner in a <a href="http://rocksdb.org/"> RocksDB</a> and holds the combination of the peerid and ipv4 address with tcp port (default: 44158) of the hotspots.
 It has a limited size, so it can't hold all the addresses (620k+).<p>

 Notes:
 1) If the hotspot is relayed, it forms a "bridge" with another not relayed hotspot and you have a: p2p-circuit.
 To reach the hotspot that is relayed, you need to communicate with its not relayed circuit peer.<p>